 After the incredible sense of joy and subsequent relief had subsided, I was reminded how one can find inspiration in everything and anything.
 If I hadn’t found her my perspective may have been different, but I’d like to think I would have taken something out of the experience no matter the outcome.

-I was inspired by my wife’s tenacity and her love for our little family.
-I was also inspired by the incredible people who gave up their personal time to help with the search.
+I was inspired by the incredible people who gave up their personal time to help with the search.
 I will never forget their kindness.
-Our dog’s survival instinct and quest to find us after breaking out of the kennel was also an inspiration.
+Our little dog’s survival instinct and quest to find us after breaking out of the kennel was also an inspiration.

 As a communications and public relations consultant, I no longer take for granted my profession’s ability to influence outcomes and drive tangible results.
 It took losing my Miniature Pincher to drive home the following truths: